The equivariant K-theory of a cohomogeneity-one action: The case when both spheres are even-dimensional

-After these lemmas, it will follow from a case analysis that most of the time we are in one of two special situations.
-The easier of these two situtations is when $K^-=K^+$.
+After application of these lemmas, it will follow from a case analysis that most of the time we are in one of two special situations.
+The easier of these two situations is when $K^-=K^+$.

-\begin{restatable}{proposition}{oneimage} Assume there exists $n$ in the identity component $N_G(H)_0$ such that $K^+ = nK^-n^{-1}$ and $K^-/H=S^{2n}$ is an even-dimensional sphere such that $n>0$ and the left $K^-$-action is orientation-preserving.
+\begin{restatable}{proposition}{oneimage} Assume there exists $w$ in the identity component $N_G(H)_0$ such that $K^+ = wK^-w^{-1}$, that $K^-/H=S^{2n}$ is a sphere of positive even dimension and the left $K^-$-action is orientation-preserving.
 Then